RIMESINT/dataex-client/docs/user-guide/dataex_list_user_assets.md

 ## Get user fcst asset info CLI

-This script enables the user to list all the available forecast analysis user assets.
+This script helps the user to list the user's assets for used in forecast analysis engine.

 ###Usage
 ```